 Increased visitation puts increased pressure on the Gorge’s limited resources.
 If you’re planning a trip to our region, please help keep our communities safe by following CDC and local health guidelines and respecting the requests of individual businesses.
-Many parks and trails remain closed.
-Please plan before you go and always have a Plan B in case your destination is too crowded or closed.
+Please plan before you go and always have a Plan B and Plan C in case your destination is too crowded or closed.
 Crowds lead to closures.
 When recreating on trails, maintain at least 6 feet of distance from other hikers and bikers.
 Go here for additional safety precautions.

 Keep in mind that increased visitation puts pressure on our region’s limited resources.
 If you can postpone your trip, please consider doing so.

 Wonder which recreation sites are open?
 Click for Public Lands Recreation Site Status as of July 23, 2021.

 In an effort to reduce summer congestion at Multnomah Falls, the U.S. Forest Service is requiring timed ticket reservations between 9 a.m. and 6 p.m.
 Read more about the reservation system and go here to obtain a ticket.

 With wildflower season upon us and spring break just ahead, state, federal and nonprofit groups are encouraging people to plan before venturing out to the Columbia River Gorge National Scenic Area.
 Winter trail damage and COVID-19-related modifications, along with a closure of the Historic Columbia River Highway between Bridal Veil and Ainsworth State Park, mean it is essential to prepare adequately when venturing out to the Gorge.